eddmann/eddmann.github.io/_posts/2015/2015-10-28-asynchronous-calls-within-flux.md

 Although the above paradigm worked, we noticed many issues arise from its presence.
 The first of which was how all the logic had now been co-located within the view layer.
-You could question, that at this level is it necessary to know of these low-level details - about how we were submitting a task.
+You could question whether at this level it is necessary to know of these low-level details about how we were submitting a task.
-More strongly put, creating and handling the external resource request did not seem to be a responsibly of the component at all.
+More strongly put, creating and handling the external resource request did not seem to be a responsibility of the component at all.
-This coupling in turn made it harder to test the components behavior, as now to validate that a submission is sent we were required to provide an environment where (the implementation detail) `fetch` is present.
+This coupling, in turn, made it harder to test the component's behaviour, as now to validate that a submission is sent we were required to provide an environment where (the implementation detail) `fetch` is present.
-Finally, the component itself was the only member of the system that knew of the clients desire to add the task.
+Finally, the component itself was the only member of the system that knew of the client's desire to add the task.
 It is not until the request had been resolved or rejected did we let the dispatcher (and in-turn the system as a whole) know about this intent and resolution.

 ## Web API and Action Creator Addition

 To begin trying to resolve these highlighted issues we decided to first abstract out the two raw dispatch calls into an '[Action Creator](https://facebook.github.io/flux/docs/actions-and-the-dispatcher.html#actions-and-action-creators)'.
-This allowed us to devise a clean API which did not concern the callee of what dispatch calls etc. were being fired in response to their invocation.
+This allowed us to devise a clean API which did not concern the callee with what dispatch calls, etc. were being fired in response to their invocation.

 ```js
 class ServerActions {